b00tc4mp/b00tc4mp-202304/staff/manuel-barzi/app/README.md

 - Mechanize the cancel button that closes the modal window
 - Mechanize the submit of the form to create a new post
 - Implement the create post logic

+### Lists the posts

+- Implement a logic to retrieve all posts
+- Create a list of posts rendered in home

+### Update a post

+- Add a edit button in each post
+- Create the post edit modal window (cancel & submit buttons)
+- Mechanize each edit button to show the post edit modal with the current information from the post
+- Implement the logic to update the post
+- Mechanize the submit of the post edit modal to get the updated information about the posts call the logic to update the post